 Why You Should Trust Us

-We assembled an all-star crew to put these ultralight sleeping bags to the test, including Andy Wellman, Ethan Newman, and Justin Simoni.
-Andy has published guidebooks, has hiked long distances in the Rockies, the Andes, and the Himalayas, and is no stranger to a night under the stars.
+We assembled an all-star crew to put these ultralight sleeping bags to the test, including Andy Wellman, Ethan Newman, Justin Simoni, and Jack Cramer.
+Andy has published guidebooks, hiked long distances in the Rockies, the Andes, and the Himalayas, and is no stranger to a night under the stars.
 Ethan has worked professionally outdoors for over a decade, including working as a rock climbing guide, wildland firefighter, wilderness ranger, and environmental educator.
 Justin has explored the more exhilarating peaks and ridgelines of Colorado, finishing bold fastpack routes on his unsupported multi-day adventures, and has assisted with guided ultralight backpacking trips in Kings Canyon NP, Rocky Mountain NP, and Gates of the Arctic NP.
+Finally, Jack is an accomplished climber and member of the Yosemite Search and Rescue team who has personally tested more than 60 different sleeping bags.
 Combined, they spend over 150 nights a year in a sleeping bag, from shiver bivvies on the sides of mountains to comfy nights around a campfire with friends, and we know how to get a good night's sleep outside.

 To us, there's really only one way to test how a product truly performs—by using it.
-With this in mind, we tested these bags by sleeping in them - outside - a lot.
-We used them on windy desert nights and blizzards at 15,000 feet, and everything in between.
-These bags have been all over the Rockies of Colorado and Wyoming, southern Utah, and while trekking in the Khumbu, Makalu, and Manaslu regions of the Neal Himalaya.
-Many people slept in each bag, and we've spent excellent and comfy nights in the wilderness, and shivered through enough sleepless nights to truly understand the meaning of "temperature ratings."
-One of our testers caught two colds that he blames on freezing all night in search of the truth about these sleeping bags.
-We went the extra mile to make sure we know what we're talking about, and we hope you find this review useful.
+With this in mind, we tested these bags by sleeping in them a lot.
+We used them on windy desert nights and blizzards at 15,000 feet, along with everything in between.
+These bags have been all over the Rockies of Colorado and Wyoming, the deserts of southern Utah, and the high peaks and passes of the Khumbu, Makalu, and Manaslu regions of the Nepal Himalaya.
+Many people slept in each bag, and they spent both cozy and miserable nights in the wilderness, suffering through enough sweating and shivering to truly understand the meaning of "temperature ratings."
+One of our testers even caught two colds that he blames on sleepless nights spent in these bags in search of their hidden flaws.
+We went the extra mile to be sure we know what we're talking about, and we hope you find this review useful.

 Analysis and Test Results